If your room or window air conditioner doesn’t cool or turn on, this expert guide to AC repairs will help.

 Window and room air conditioners draw a lot of electrical power, which can lead to less than peak performance or even complete failure.
 If your room air conditioner doesn’t turn on:

-1Be sure the unit is plugged in and turned on.
+1Be sure the unit is plugged in and that its switch is turned on.

-2Check that the outlet works by plugging in a light that works (only for standard-voltage models—do not plug a light into a 220/240- volt receptacle).
+2Make sure the outlet works using a voltage tester or by plugging in a light that works (only for standard-voltage models—do not plug a light into a 220/240- volt receptacle).
+For more about testing an outlet, see Electrical Wiring Problems.

 3If the light doesn’t go on, the circuit has probably overloaded—check the electric panel or fuse box and reset the breaker or replace the fuse.